DigitalPublishingToolkit/OurCommons/md/02Introduction.md

 bolster the access to medicines movement.
 How this might work in practice is demonstrated in chapters 14 and 15, where we present the cases of the Drugs for Neglected Diseases Initiative (DNDi) and the Medicines Patent Pool (MPP).
-Benjamin Coriat, Spring Gombe and Jean-Francois Alesandrini of DNDi brief us in detail about how a non-profit medicines developer functions as a commons.
+Benjamin Coriat and co-authors of DNDi brief us in detail about how a non-profit medicines developer functions as a commons.
 MPP-founder Ellen ’t Hoen gives us a detailed account of the vision and the process that led to the Patent Pool.